 The GroundFloor uses several criteria to evaluate applications for our accelerator program, to assess the strength of the applicants and their organizations and ideas.
 Here are the main components of assessment:

-Resilience — Applicant has demonstrated ability to overcome obstacles.
+Resilience & Leadership — Applicant has demonstrated ability to overcome obstacles and demonstrated leadership potential.

 Ability to attract resources — Applicant is a “resource magnet,” capable of attracting money, people and other resources to the cause.